twidi/streamdeckfs/README.md

 - `X1,Y1`: the coordinates of the top left corner of the bounding box
 - `X2,Y2`: the coordinates of the bottom right corner of the bounding box
 - `START`: the start angle of the arc.
-"0" is at 3 o'clock
+"0" is at midnight
 - `END`: the end angle of the arc.
-The arc is down clockwise.
+The arc is drawn clockwise.
 - `LINE_COLOR`: the color of the line.
 Optional
 - `WIDTH`: the width of the line.
 Optional

 Example:

-- `IMAGE;draw=arc;coords=10%,10%,90%,90%;angles=-45,180;width=5;outline=red` will draw a thick red arc representing a circular progress bar of 75% starting at midnight and ending a 9 o'clock
+- `IMAGE;draw=arc;coords=10%,10%,90%,90%;angles=0,270;width=5;outline=red` will draw a thick red arc representing a circular progress bar of 75% starting at midnight and ending a 9 o'clock

 #### Kind "chord"